The Humanities Buddy Programme: A home away from home

 How do I join the buddy programme?

+Are you going to start a Master’s programme at the Humanities Faculty?
 To get a buddy for the upcoming semester and participate in all the events and activities throughout the year, please complete this form before Friday 1st September 2017.
 You will be given a buddy and added to a group with other new students before the semester starts to help you get settled.

 How do I become a buddy?